Philosophy

 Recommended: two Philosophy courses

-PHIL 4210W: Philosophy of Mind - Writing Intensive
+PHIL 4210W: Consciousness, Thought, and the Brain - Writing Intensive

 (cross-leveled with PHIL 7210).
 Considers theories and arguments in contemporary philosophy of mind, focusing on the nature of mental states, their relation to brain states and the plausibility of various materialist theories of the mind.